dahlb/ha_sense/README.md

 ![Project Maintenance][maintenance-shield]

 Integration to report power usage to [sense][ha_sense] through kasa plug emulation.
 This will create a disabled entity for each entity in home assistant that reports power usage in watts, ignoring those from sense and tplink integrations.
 Enable any created entity to begin emulating a kasa plug for it, disable to stop emulation.
 Names are copied from derived entity.

+* Be sure to enable TP-Link Energy Monitoring Smart Plug inside the Sense App.

 **This integration will set up the following platforms.**